vippsas/vipps-recurring-api/vipps-recurring-api.md

 There are two happy-flows based on how the sale unit is set up:
 One for "direct capture" and one for "reserve capture".
-This is specified with the `transactionType`.
+This is specified with the `transactionType`, and for "direct capture" the sale unit must be configured for this by Vipps.
 See the eCom FAQ for the difference:
 [What is the difference between "Reserve Capture" and "Direct Capture"?](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md#what-is-the-difference-between-reserve-capture-and-direct-capture)